 Let’s Get Ready for School Wipe Clean Simple Math by Priddy Books

 My son had some difficulty with writing his letters too large.
-One successful technique that his OT tried was blocking off the writing spaces on the paper with magic markers.
+One successful technique that his OT tried was blocking off with washable markers the writing spaces on the lined paper.

 All you have to do is pick a marker (any color will do—try your child’s favorite color) and color in the spaces around the areas where you want your child to write.
-Leave unmarked all the spaces in between where she is to write.
+Leave unmarked all the spaces in between where they are to write.

-Then while your child is writing her letters, encourage her to stay out of the red area (or whatever color you have used).
+Then while they are writing their letters, encourage them to stay out of the red area (or whatever color you have used).

 Pay attention to which writing activities your child likes the most and do those more often.
 That's what I did when I saw that my son liked the wipe-clean books so much.
 I just let him go to town with that activity.
 He ended up spending so much time on it that his writing improved a lot.

-Kids (and anyone for that matter) will spend more time on what they like to do.
-So if you have him doing writing exercises that are fun for him, then he will practice it more.
+Kids will spend more time on what they like to do.
+So if you have them doing writing exercises that are fun for them, then they will practice it more.
 And the improvements will come.

 For many children with autism writing activities can make a lot of difference in how well they master this skill.
-If you need more ideas, click here to find more exercises for helping your child master this skill.
+If you need more ideas, click here to find more exercises for improving writing skills..

 New!
 Comments